brianbutler08/Pewlett-Hackard-Analysis/README.md

 After conducting this analysis, I have a recommendation for two additional queries that would help to shed light on the situation.
 These queries answer two key questions:

 1. Are there enough junior staff employees to replace the retiring senior staff employees?
-Our original query looked at a five year range of potential retirement, finding a large number of Senior Engineers and Senior Staff
+Our original query looked at a five year range of potential retirement, finding a large number of Senior Engineers and Senior Staff that were on the verge of leaving PH.
+One likely source of professionals to fill these vacant positions would be the junior Engineers and Staff already at PH, who have extensive experience and may be candidates for promotion.
+To explore this possibility, I created a query that looked at currently employees born in the decade after our retirees.

+In addition to the expected senior employees, there are 21,698 Engineers and 17,890 Staff that could be good candidates to fill those soon to be vacant roles.
+These employees were born between 1956 and 1965, meaning that they are still a ways from retirement, but are likely expereinced enough to be a senior member of staff.

+2. How do we fill the wide gap between potential mentors and the numbers of mentors needed to be effective?
+The simple answer is to expand the criteria for participation in the mentorship program.
+Originally, PH targeted mentors born in only 1965, which did not yield enough mentors.
+I created a query that expanded eligibility to those also born in 1964.
+By simply including another birth year of employees, the number of mentors increased from 1,549 to 19,905, making the prospect of a successful mentorship program much more likely.